Welcome to Toastmasters.dk, the shared site for Toastmasters clubs in Denmark.

 How does it work?

 You improve your communication and leadership skills by joining a Toastmasters club in your area.
-Clubs operate based on self-learning approach, where you complete projects from your chosen educational program at your own pace.
-In some clubs, you will also get support from mentors, who are experienced members of the clubs.
+Clubs operate based on self-learning approach, where you complete speeches/projects from your chosen educational manual at your own pace.
+The meeting participants give feedback to each other.
+In some clubs, you will also get mentors, who are experienced members of the clubs.

-A typical Toastmasters club has regular and structured meetings that run for about 1,5-2 hours featuring:
+A typical Toastmasters club has weekly or bi-weekly structured meetings that run for about 2 hours featuring:

-- 1-4 prepared speeches based on specific projects
+- 2-4 prepared speeches based on specific material

 - constructive evaluations for the above speeches

-- “Table Topics”, which are short improvised speeches based on random topics/questions
+- “Table Topics”, which are short improvised speeches where everybody can participate (including guests)

-- Role-based tasks: Toastmaster (the host of the meeting), Grammarian (person who introduces the word of the day and checks speakers’ grammar, Table Topic Master, “Ah” Counter (person who listens to filler words and unnecessary sounds), Time Keeper, General Evaluator (evaluates all the roles and the conduct of the meeting.
-All the members that have a role present their “reports” and the end of the meeting.
+- Role-based tasks: Toastmaster (the host of the meeting), Grammarian (person who introduces the word of the day and pay attention to speakers’ grammar and vocabulary), Table Topic Master, “Ah” Counter (person who keeps track of filler words and sounds), Time Keeper, General Evaluator (evaluates the roles and the general conduct of the meeting).

-A Toastmasters club experience is very well illustrated in this video:
+A Toastmasters club experience is illustrated in this video:

 Members improve their public speaking and leadership skills by completing projects in their chosen educational program, called “pathway”.
 You can choose a specific Pathway based on your interests and development goals.
 To find out more, go to the Pathways page.

-You are welcome to come as a guest for free as often as you want.
-As a guest, you can observe and, if you wish, participate in the Table Topics sessions.
-If you find it useful, you can later sign up as a member by paying a small monthly fee.
-As a member, you will get access to online educational programs and manuals, will be able book and make speeches, take on different roles, participate in contests and international conferences, as well as befriend lots of cool people.
+If you find that these meeting can help you with your goals, you can sign up as a member by paying a membership fee.
+Depending on a club, the fee is about DKK 75-150 per month paid every six months, plus a one-time new membership fee of DKK 100-150.
+As a member, you will get access to online educational programs and manuals, will be able to book and make speeches, take on different roles, participate in contests and international conferences, as well as befriend lots of cool people.